 A couple of places to go for inspiration...just don't copy someone else's work: LogoMoose | Dribble

-Infographics are all the rage and come in many different shapes, sizes, formats and quality.
+Infographics are come in many different shapes, sizes, formats and quality.
 I am sharing the process in developing this particular infographic because my learning process was particularly interesting this go.

 Our goal was to use as much of the branding from the Ignite online exhibition (a project of the Global Fund for Women), but make sure it felt like a stand alone piece as well.
 In my intial research, I found quite a few infographics that already used some of the statistics we wanted to put forth, but we wanted to tell the story from a place of empowerment and hope, rather than bitterness or negativity.
 Sometimes, this is a little hard when you are talking about gender inequalities...